obniz/obniz/doc/connection.md

 # obniz connection

-obniz class provide abstract of obniz hardware.
+obniz class is the abstract version of obniz hardware within javascript.
-By providing obniz id and instantiate it, you can control obniz and connected parts without details of websocket api.
+By providing obniz id and instantiating it, you can control obniz and the connected parts without the details of websocket api.

-## basics
+## Basics

 Instantiate obniz with obniz id.
-In HTML, just include obniz.js in script tag then you can use Obniz class.
+In HTML, just include obniz.js in the script tag and you can use obniz class.
-In nodejs, after install from npm
+In nodejs, after installing it from npm,

 ```javascript
 var Obniz = require('obniz');
 ```
-Get class like this.
+obtain the class like this.

-Then instantiate obniz with id.
+Then instantiate obniz with the id.
 ```javascript
 var obniz = new Obniz('1234-5678');
 ```
-If you want to use two or more obniz then
+If you want to use two or more obniz, then write as below
 ```javascript
 var obnizA = new Obniz('1234-5678');
 var obnizB = new Obniz('0000-0000');
 ```

-After instantiate, obniz.js will try to connect obniz by using [obniz Websocket API](https://obniz.io/doc/about_obniz_api).
+After instantiating, obniz.js will try to connect to obniz by using [obniz Websocket API](https://obniz.io/doc/about_obniz_api).
-Connection was established, onconnect function will be called. onclose is called when disconnected.
+Once connection is established, onconnect function will be called. onclose will be called when disconnected.
-By default, automatic connection is set to true. so obniz.js continue trying to connect after disconnection.
+Automatic connection occurs by default, so obniz.js continues to try to re-establish connection after disconnection.

 ```javascript
 var obniz = new Obniz('1234-5678');